szepeviktor/waf4wordpress/README.md

 Stop real-life attacks on your WordPress website and trigger [Fail2Ban](https://github.com/fail2ban/fail2ban).

-💡 Before using this WAF you have to clean your websites, get rid of even tiny errors.
-This WAF will remind you that a small error needs to be fixed by banning everyone.
+💡 Before using this WAF you have to clean your websits, get rid of even tiny errors This WAF will remind you that a small error needs to be fixed by banning every visitor.

 This WAF does not give proper HTTP responses to unusual requets.
 It blocks the attacking IP address instantly, the purpose of this are the following.